 Scholarships and Financial Aid

-Financial aid is available for students enrolled in the master's-level program.
+Financial aid is available for students enrolled in a degree program.
 We recommend that you apply for financial aid at the time you apply for the program.
-Students enrolled only in the AMI diploma program are not eligible for financial aid.
-Contact the Whitworth Financial Aid Office (firstname.lastname@example.org) for more information.
+Contact the Whitworth Financial Aid Office (email@example.com) for more information.

 How to Apply